dburger/algorithms/permutations/README.md

    [Generate String Permutations](../generate-string-permutations).
 The same techniques apply.
 Think in terms of "consumed" and "remaining" buckets with an accumulator.
+1. This problem is typically done as a "backtracking" problem.
+That is, you advance towards a solution by adding an element and then recurse.
+When you back out of that solution you remove that element and then advance with a different element added.

 ## Solutions

+Below I laboriously go through the different approaches to handling this problem.
+This includes starting with initial approaches that are not as efficent.
+Primarily this has to do with starting approaches that manipulate data structures in more expensive ways such as creating new copies of arrays and lists and shuffling elements.
+The final two solutions shown here are done in more optimal ways.

 ### Consumed and remaining, handling as `int[]`